oelin/april/readme.md

 Aprils is tiny library for building recursive descent parsers.
 It's only 260 bytes!

-## Parsers
+## A bit of background on parsing

-In aprils, a "parser" is a function which takes an input string and returns a new string along with an [AST node](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+In Aprils, a "parser" is just a function that takes an input string and returns a new string along with an [AST node](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 The simplest type of parser is one which just matches a regular expression.
-For example:
+We can use `aprils.need()` for this.

 ```js
 const { need } = require('aprils')